Akii/blog/posts/2017-06-04-eventsourcing-in-haskell.markdown

   print (aggState <$> result2)
 ```

-That's, in my opinion, a better way to deal with errors than simply ignoring them or throwing exceptions.
+In my opinion, this is a better way to deal with errors than simply ignoring them or throwing exceptions.

 If you want to run that code download the files [TutorialError.hs](/raw/eventsourcing-in-haskell/TutorialError.hs) and [TutorialLib.hs](/raw/eventsourcing-in-haskell/TutorialLib.hs).